 Food is part of travel and I always love trying out different food recipes, but then I have sensitive buds.
-I’ve learned that I am a supertaster, especially to black olive-like taste.
+I’ve learned that I am one of those 30% of the population with a stronger sense of taste than the rest of the world, called supertasters.
+I have an aversion to certain foods especially those with black olive-like taste, and some vegetables like brussel sprouts, cauliflower, radish and celery.
 So I am a ‘picky-eater’ most of the time when eating outside.

 On a different note, why not spend less and eat at home.
 Cook for yourself because like they said, “home cooked meals are always the best”.
 I don’t really cook and I admit not having superb kitchen skills but I’ve been trying to learn a few dishes, especially if my mom is not around.
 She’s the one who prepares tasty meals and these ones never fail to satisfy my appetite.